 There’s a reason psychedelic trips are referred to as “journeys” or “trips.”
 They’re expansive.
 And for this reason, it’s important to be ready for anything.
 Give yourself permission to go with the flow — to surrender to an experience that could include confusion, anxiety, discomfort, hysterical laughing fits, awe, and any number of profound insights.

-No amount of mental preparation can compare to the actual experience.
-It’s one thing to convince yourself you’re ready for anything before tripping, but it’s another thing entirely to have an inexplicable yet sure feeling that the setting sun will bring sinister spirits into the world.
+The truth is, no amount of mental preparation can compare to the actual experience.
+It’s one thing to convince yourself you’re ready for anything before tripping, but it’s another thing entirely to be in it.

 People and Places

 In the words of James Fadiman, “much about our reactions to any stimulus depends on the actual context and the way we perceive it.”
 Another way to put this, set and setting matter.

 Psychonautic pioneer and co-founder and arbiter of the Harvard Psilocybin Project, Timothy Leary, defined set as the mental state a person brings to a psychedelic experience.
 That is, thoughts, feelings, mood, and desires.
 Setting he described as the physical and social environment in which a psychedelic experience takes place.